TheGreatMcPain/a-basic-shell/README.txt

 I later realized how ugly that solution was, so I decided to put fgets() in an 'if' statement.

-    When I was tring to figure out how to remove the newline character from my fgets() string I came across strcspn(), and used it like this 'cmd[strcspn(cmd, "\n")] = 0;' which came from
+    When I was trying to figure out how to remove the newline character from my fgets() string I came across strcspn(), and used it like this 'cmd[strcspn(cmd, "\n")] = 0;' which came from
 here: (https://stackoverflow.com/questions/2693776/removing-trailing-newline-character-from-fgets-input)